-Terminal Island is located on the MacArthur Causeway and is a gateway to Miami Beach.
+This request is being made in connection with a proposed redevelopment plan for a portion of Terminal Island.
 Terminal Island is currently made up of six separate properties, which include the Fisher Island ferry terminal and parking area, an FPL Substation, the City's Fleet Management facility (the "City Property"), and the U.S. Coast Guard Base (the "Base").
 MBP has owned the MBP Property since 2013.
 Until recently, the MBP Property was operated as a shipping container port and storage yard.
-Terminal Island is underdeveloped and functions more like a parking lot than an industrial hub: